totiffany/totiffany.github.io/_posts/2018-06-14-Let's-Talk-About-Hair.md

 I have a lot of natural curl in my hair and have tried a ton of products over the years to tame it.
 For me, the holy grail of styling products is [Miss Jessie's Quick Curls](https://www.amazon.com/gp/product/B002SKUFOQ/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B002SKUFOQ&linkCode=as2&tag=redletterda04-20&linkId=dde5a70cbceda72911e5962c606e8875).
 I brush my hair out with a [Wet Brush](https://www.amazon.com/gp/product/B005LPN8R6/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B005LPN8R6&linkCode=as2&tag=redletterda04-20&linkId=4ff751ac777f2bf3acb94337583afcd4) and work a dime size amount of this into my hair.
 It creates soft, natural looking curls that aren't crunchy.

 So there you have it!
-More than you ever wanted to know about my hair and favorite products.
+More than you ever wanted to know about my hair and favorite hair care products.
 Any tips for post-partum hair loss?
 Send them my way please.